Celthi/skylight/ProbabilityTheory_theLogicOfScience/README.md

 ## Welcome cooperation.

+## Statement
+This work is for personal English learning.
+I translate a few pieces of the book, not the most of it, let alone the entire book.

 ## NOTE:
 This book is not suitable for beginner.
 And only the experts can read it from beginning to the end.
 I just read some sections of it.
 The reviews on Amazon say clear about the book.
-You can read the beginning sections untill you can understand the material.
+You can read the beginning sections untill you can't understand the material.
 Or you can read the sections I translated.